jprothkegel/counters-cornershop/README.md

 ## How to run the tests
 ---
+**Important Detail: The app must be running in port 3000 to be able to run the tests**

 First of all is needed to go to the test folder, from the app root folder run:
 * `cd cypress-tests`